vboluda/nft_token/README.md

 Execute a HTTP Server in app/ directory and browse to
 * createToken.html to create new nft
-* viewTolen to view generated tokens (Work in progress)
+* viewTolen to view generated tokens